 The finance department vision for 2020 and beyond has been transformed.
 The CFO leadership role has evolved into that of principal decision-maker and the guardian responsible for future proofing the organisation’s success.
 Traditionally the finance team interest was centred on accounting but is now being re-directed towards strategic financial management augmented by analytics.
 Today those same teams need to embrace the new holistic business model.
 That requires translating data insights into decisions that add value and equip the company to fully grasp tomorrow’s business opportunities.

-he need to set out
+The need to set out clearly defined benefits

 Recruiting or training up the right talent

 Overcoming the existing and inevitable functional silos

 Today’s CFO needs some stars to guide a best-practice approach for implementing a big data analytics project.
 Failure to capture, analyse, share, and act on analytics’ powerful offering is an unacceptable risk for future business success.